marettadindaa/Membangun-Proyek-Machine-Learning/README.md

 1. Open the notebooks using Jupyter Notebook or Google Colab
 2. Run all cells sequentially
 3. Ensure dataset files are in the correct directory
+4. Use the dataset version from **Google Drive** for consistent results

 ---